dn3010/cennznet/README.md

         - compile runtime to wasm
     - `cargo build`
         - compile the node
+- Run
+    - Join CENNZnet DEV net
+        - `cargo run`
+        - or `./target/debug/cennznet`
-- Run with as a validator
+    - Run your own testnet with a validator
         - `cargo run -- --dev`
-    - or `cennznet --dev`
+        - or `./target/debug/cennznet --dev`

 Note: Ctrl + C can kill the node but it could take some times, you may use `killall -9 cennznet` to force kill it.
 A robust blockchain application should survive from the harshest conditions.